 - Baruch 6:2, "And when you are come into Babylon, you shall be there many years, and for a long time, even to seven generations: and after that I will bring you away from thence with peace."

 The book of Judith incorrectly says that Nebuchadnezzar was the king of the Assyrians when he was the king of the Babylonians.1

 Baruch 6:2 says the Jews would serve in Babylon for seven generations where Jer.
 25:11 says it was for 70 years.
 "And this whole land shall be a desolation and a horror, and these nations shall serve the king of Babylon seventy years."

-Obviously the apocrypha has serious problems.
-From magic, to salvation by works, to money as an offering for the sins of the dead, and blatant incorrect historical facts, it is full of false and unbiblical teachings.
-It isn't inspired of God.
+Obviously, the Apocrypha has serious problems.
+From magic, to salvation by works, to money as an offering for the sins of the dead, and blatant incorrect historical facts--it is full of false and unbiblical teachings.
+It isn't inspired by God.
 Likewise, neither is the Roman Catholic Church, which has stated the Apocrypha is inspired.
-This shows the Roman Catholic Church is not the means by which God is communicating his truth to his people, that the Magisterium has erred greatly, and that it is infested with man's false tradition, rather than God's absolute truth.
+This shows the Roman Catholic Church is not the means by which God is communicating his truth to his people, that the Magisterium has erred greatly, and that it is infested with man's false tradition rather than God's absolute truth.